thejoshcooter/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive web design relies on progressive enhancement through predefined screen sizes to affect styling and still uses aspects of fixed design, whereas true responsive design adapts to all possible resolutions and devices.

 2. Describe what it means to be mobile first vs desktop first.

+Desktop first is a top down approach that begins with design and development for larger desktop screen resolutions and utilizes max-width media queries to affect design as screen size is reduced.
+Mobile first mentality moves in the opposite direction, beginning at a smaller screen resolution and moving up to desktop sizes with min-width queries.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Setting the font size to 62.5% is a way of helping us to make 1rem the equivalent of 10px to make math easy for us as developers.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a shorthand way of writing css that allows us to take advantage of the visual nesting of semantic html as well as the power of variables and arguments similar to JS in order to compile lengthier vanilla CSS documents without the need to repeat our written code.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Variables and mixins are by far the most valuable part of preprocessing as they allow us to create powerful and reusable snippets of code.
+The hardest part for me is probably keeping track of my position and cascade as code blocks become more deeply nested with multiple mixins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.